Ransomware Spotlight Report 2023 is live!

 a00ab8ac0f11c3fcd5c557729afcbf89

-Researchers have now revealed that Air India’s network (named "SITASERVER4") was compromised in December 2020.
-Post SITA’s disclosure, it has come to light that Star Alliance, One World Airlines, Finnair, Japan Airlines, Jeju Air, Malaysia Airlines, Air New Zealand, Cathay Pacific, Lufthansa and Singapore Airlines had sensitive customer information published on to the dark web.
+Researchers have now revealed that Air India’s network (named “SITASERVER4”) was compromised in December 2020.
+After SITA’s disclosure, it has come to light that Star Alliance, One World Airlines, Finnair, Japan Airlines, Jeju Air, Malaysia Airlines, Air New Zealand, Cathay Pacific, Lufthansa, and Singapore Airlines had sensitive customer information published on the dark web.
 Additionally, the second attack on Air India was uncovered only after two months of infiltration, by which time the attackers had well-penetrated the network.

-A supply chain attack on the Airline industry could cause major disruption in the air travel industry—from ticketing to navigation.
-When combined with ransomware, the disruption could be even more devastating and its ramifications affecting the nation targeted.
-Malicious actors could identify and exploit travel patterns of prominent individuals, endangering national and international security apparatus.
-A lack of cyber hygiene on Air India’s part allowed itself to be attacked, not once, but twice.
-We urge government entities and organizations in sectors like aviation, military and defence to take cyber hygiene more seriously and address issues as soon as possible.
+A supply chain attack on the airline industry could cause a major disruption in the air travel industry—from ticketing to navigation.
+The disruption could be even more devastating when combined with ransomware, and its ramifications affect the targeted nation.
+Malicious actors could identify and exploit the travel patterns of prominent individuals, endangering national and international security apparatus.
+A lack of cyber hygiene on Air India’s part allowed it to be attacked, not once but twice.
+We urge government entities and organizations in sectors like aviation, military, and defense to take cyber hygiene more seriously and address issues as soon as possible.

-Organizations can reach out to Cyber Security Works to improve their security posture.
+Organizations can reach out to Securin to improve their security posture.